Spring Creek Coalition

 Events that benefit the creek

-In spring we plant black walnut, pine, persimmon and other trees to help stabilize the creek banks.
+In spring we plant black walnut, pine, persimmon and other trees to help stabilize the creek banks and provide wildlife habitat.
 Trees keep the water cool, filter nutrients, slow run-off and help prevent flooding.
-SCC has planted over 2,500 trees in the Spring Creek watershed.
+SCC has planted over 2,800 trees in the Spring Creek watershed.

 Our Fall clean-ups along public access points to the creek have removed thousands of pounds of harmful bottles, cans, plastic and baby diapers from the watershed.